Nice to meet you.

 Multitasking during meetings hurts attention and retention

 So, to review: Our attention spans are not shorter than a goldfish’s.
-If anything, we’re more likely to binge on content we like for longer than ever before.
+If anything, we’re more likely to binge on the content we like for longer than ever before.

-However, attention spans are in constant, unrelenting demand and, by necessity, much more selective.
+However, attention spans are in constant, unrelenting demand, and, by necessity, much more selective.
 If we aren’t creating content that ultimately caters to today’s preferences, our audiences are going to multitask, which is detrimental to business.

 This brings me back to the sales rep I mentioned earlier.
 I didn’t follow up with them because I don’t actually remember what they were selling.
 I saw a PowerPoint deck and almost immediately started splitting my attention between their canned spiel and my phone.
-I – no, we, – need that rep to step up their game, especially during a pitch or any other business presentation setting.
+I—no, we—need that rep to step up their game, especially during a pitch or any other business presentation setting.